facebook/react-native/ReactWindows/Playground/README.md

 - Set the Playground Project as your starter project in Visual Studio.
 - Set the target in VS to Bundle.
+- Run the app on your targeted device.

+Change Applicatoin view
+- To manage your playground applications native view, edit the index.ios.js file within the playground VS project.